bi-LVYproject-2023/vazquez_2021/README.md

-# Bioinformatics Institue spring project.
+# Bioinformatics institute spring project.

 In this repository we are reproducing an article, which can be found by this [link](https://elifesciences.org/articles/65041 "The reproduced article").
 Vazquez, J. M., & Lynch, V. J. (2021).
 Pervasive duplication of tumor suppressors in Afrotherians during the evolution of large bodies and reduced cancer risk.
 Elife, 10, e65041.